Orange (1 Small (2 3/8 Inches Dia)) and Kiwi Fruit (1 Fruit)

 Stay Hydrated

-Sprinkle a small amount of cinnamon on your fruit, as it may help in managing blood sugar levels.
+Sprinkle a little cinnamon on your fruit; some studies suggest it may help regulate blood sugar levels.

 Monitor Timing